 My favourite thing about the book and the aspect I thought the film would have fallen short on is that Mitchell managed to create six very different but brilliantly detailed and layered worlds, each spanning vast amounts of time and space.
 Miraculously, the three directors manage to bring these worlds to life just as well, creating six equally strong stories and sets of characters and making each of them as believable as possible.

 Another thing I love about the adaptation is the use of only a handful of actors for a large set of characters, as each actor took on a number of roles.
 The make-up is extremely laughable in places but it is also fantastic at the same time, with some of the cast even playing different sexes and races.
 The performances were surprisingly strong, too.
 Tom Hanks and Halle Berry undeniably lead the film, but I especially enjoyed the performances from Ben Whishaw and Jim Sturgess.
-For readers of the book the performances will be one of the strongest qualities of the film, as each of them suited their roles incredibly, bringing to life their characters in the most superb way.
+For readers of the book, the performances will be one of the strongest qualities of the film, as each of the actors suited their many roles, bringing to life their characters in the most superb way.